 Pontoon boats are one of the most versatile watercraft you’ll find.
 They’re great for a variety of water activities which makes them ideal for families and large groups.
 Whether you enjoy fishing or cruising, a pontoon boat is going to deliver.
 Not surprising, they can also be used for skiing as well.
 It just goes to show how useful pontoon boats can be.

+Yes, you can ski behind most pontoon boats, but it won’t be the same experience you’d have with a ski boat.
 Despite their large size and perceived sluggishness, you can ski behind a pontoon boat.
 However, not every pontoon boat can pull a skier.
-The most important consideration is the engine size – 70 horsepower is the minimum.
+The most important consideration is the engine size – 70 horsepower is the minimum to pull a skier out of the water.
 A larger engine is required if you want to slalom.
 If you like to do figure 8’s and sharp turns, you may be disappointed.
-So, to put it in clearer words, you can ski behind most pontoon boats, but it won’t be the same experience you’d have with a ski boat.

 If you need a tow bar for your pontoon boat, check out our review of the new Universal Ski Tow Bar from Aerial Wakeboarding.